JaHerbas/dsc-postgrad-repo-org-exercises/README.md

 To follow along with these steps and replicate locally, first fork [this repository](https://github.com/learn-co-curriculum/dsc-postgrad_Project-Repository) and clone to your local machine.

 #### Change repository name
 A repository name should be informative about its contents.
-Which repository name tells more to employers?
+Which repository name tells more to potential employers?

-- `Project Repository`
+- Project Repository
-- `House Price Prediction`
+- House Price Prediction

+The latter is much more descriptive!

 There are two ways to change the name of a github repository.
 It can be done [through the terminal or through GitHub on the repository website](https://help.github.com/en/github/administering-a-repository/renaming-a-repository).